Hiking the Humuʻula Trail to Mauna Kea Summit on the Big Island of Hawaiʻi

 Mauna Kea Trail Registration

 Following this, you should receive a brief orientation from a ranger about the trail, including some safety tips and general advice.
-As a long-time hiker in Hawaiʻi, I can honestly say that the Humuʻula Trail is one of the safest hikes across all the islands because of how closely each party is monitored by the rangers.
+Coming from a long-time hiker in Hawaiʻi, I can honestly say that the Humuʻula Trail is one of the safest hikes across all the islands because of how closely each party is monitored by the rangers.

 How Hard is the Humuʻula Trail to the Summit of Mauna Kea?